VeraLiconaResearchGroup/OCSANA-Plus/docs/source/_build/html/_sources/ocsana.rst.txt

 Configuring Edge Sign (purple panel)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To Configure edge signs, please include an "interaction" column that specifies positive edges as "activates"
+To configure edge signs, please include an "interaction" column in your network table that specifies positive edges as "activates"
 and negative edges as "inhibits."
 Otherwise, all edges will be considered positive.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~